If you're currently mining crypto, it's important to learn how cryptocurrency mining is taxed. This…

 Cryptocurrency Taxed as a Personal Investment

-- Any cryptocurrency related activities that don’t fit into the categories outlined above are likely to be subject to capital gains tax, such as capital gains tax applied to personal investment gains or losses.
-Some examples of cryptocurrency activity that may be categorized as an investment include:
+- Any cryptocurrency related activities that don’t fit into the categories outlined above are likely to be subject to capital gains tax (CGT), such as capital gains tax applied to personal investment gains or losses.
+Profits in cryptocurrencies would trigger a CGT event, some examples of cryptocurrency activity that may be categorised as an investment include:

 - Purchasing cryptocurrency to hold long-term